Icemonster0/Sdf_Render/README.md

 ---

 ### Running
-Configure the shader by editing `src/settings.h` and run compile.sh or its equivalent on your system to generate the executable.
+You can configure the shader by editing `src/settings.h`.
+Create an `output` directory and run `compile.sh` or its equivalent on your system to generate the executable.